Freaked out about Feeding? Some Food for Thought

 FACT: I have beaucoup knowledge to learn about feeding therapy and evaluations.

 However, here’s another fact.
 Through seminars and continuing education I HAVE made gains in my feeding knowledge that I would like to share with you to HELP you with this area.
+And all of this applies to feeding therapy for even the pickiest of eaters.

 The Critical Oral Motor Milestones for Feeding